 Instead of freezing and eating suboptimal chicken salad, try not to make more chicken salad than your family will eat within 5 days.

 Or, you could do what I do.
 I don’t eat frozen chicken salad.
 NEVER.

 Instead of making a large batch of chicken salad, make small batches more often.

-I rarely make a chicken salad just to make chicken salad.
-It’s usually always made with leftover chicken from another meal.
+I rarely make chicken salad just to make chicken salad.
+It’s usually made with leftover chicken from another meal.

 For example, if I am baking chicken for dinner, I may throw in a few extra tenders or breasts and turn that into chicken salad for lunch the next day.

-Or, if I have leftover chicken from a prior meal, I will turn it into chicken salad for my husband’s lunches.
+Or, if I have leftover chicken from a previous meal, I will make chicken salad for my husband’s lunches.

 Because I make small batches, my family doesn’t get tired of it because they aren’t eating chicken salad for days on end.

-While it’s perfectly safe to freeze leftover chicken salad, remember this salad loses some quality once thawed.
+While it’s perfectly safe to freeze leftover chicken salad, remember that it loses some quality once thawed.
 So I’d only freeze a small amount at first.
-Then thaw and consume to see if it meets your satisfaction.
+Then, thaw and consume to see if it meets your satisfaction.

 And while you’re at it, get some ideas on what to serve with chicken salad.